 The Framework for Risk Oversight Board Structure

 On a positive note, with some time and diligence, it’s possible to create a solid framework for risk oversight.
-If they haven’t already done so, boards should maintain an account of risks across the enterprise and map them to various board committees for oversight.
+The role of the board of directors in risk management isn’t always clear, and if they haven’t already done so, boards should maintain an account of risks across the enterprise and map them to various board committees for oversight.

 In addition to the board setting expectations for management, the audit committee plays a major role in the oversight of financial risks.
 To maintain proper oversight, audit committees need to know what risks they’re responsible for.
 Where required, audit committees need to have the capacity for overseeing financial risks and monitoring managements’ policies and procedures.
 They may also be required to coordinate cyber risk initiatives, oversee management’s approach to cyber threats and ensure that the company’s cybersecurity plan is effective.
 Other duties that boards may delegate to the audit committee are to assess the adequacy of resources, risk oversight funding and cybersecurity risk management activities.